openreachtech/nounsdao-proposals/dynamic-auction-price/proposal.md

 ### Consensus on the Future of NounsDAO
 With the first fork period finished, NounsDAO needs to establish consensus across the entire DAO on the following matters and modify the format of NFT auctions to better suit the current circumstances.

-Continuing NFT issuance is equal to "fundraising,” from a financial perspective.
+1. Continuing NFT issuance is equal to "fundraising,” from a financial perspective.
-When the market is experiencing a downturn or lacks corresponding business revenue, the “NFT floor price” calculated from the market capitalization will decrease. or if there is no accompanying business revenue model, the "NFT floor price" derived from the market capitalization will decrease.
+2. When the market is experiencing a downturn or lacks corresponding business revenue, the “NFT floor price” calculated from the market capitalization will decrease. or if there is no accompanying business revenue model, the "NFT floor price" derived from the market capitalization will decrease.
-As the "NFT floor price" decreases, the risk of being targeted by strategic arbitrageurs will rise again.
+3. As the "NFT floor price" decreases, the risk of being targeted by strategic arbitrageurs will rise again.
-Post-fork, NounsDAO still possesses a substantial reserve of 13,000 ETH for ongoing operations.
+4. Post-fork, NounsDAO still possesses a substantial reserve of 13,000 ETH for ongoing operations.
-Implement a change in the NFT auction format to completely eliminate external pressure from arbitrageurs (this is our proposal).
+5. **Implement a change in the NFT auction format to completely eliminate external pressure from arbitrageurs (this is our proposal).**
-Advance discussions and manifestos to create a more effective fundraising mechanism for NounsDAO.
+6. Advance discussions to create a more effective fundraising mechanism for NounsDAO.

 ### Detailed Proposal Explanation
 We will now provide a thorough explanation of the proposed changes:

 By updating the NounsAuctionHouse contract, we aim to add a dynamic minimum reserve price for the auction.
-This minimum bid will be set at a value equal to or greater than the current pro-rata share of a single noun .
+This minimum bid will be set at **a value equal to or greater than the current pro-rata share of a single noun**.
 The value will be calculated by the formula below.

-minimum bid price = the treasury amount at the start of the auction /the number of remaining Nouns NFTs
+**minimum bid price = the treasury amount at the start of the auction / the number of remaining Nouns NFTs**

 Also the treasury amount will be the total sum of ETH, stETH, and USDC held by the DAO.